Getting started with Nextflow¶

 Key points

-- Nextflow is a pipeline orchestration engine and domain-specific language (DSL) that makes it easy to write data-intensive computational pipelines
+- Nextflow is a workflow orchestration engine that makes it easy to write data-intensive computational pipelines

 - Environment variables can be used to control your Nextflow runtime and the underlying Java virtual machine